-Day to Day Connections: Students will learn and try strategies to improve their pilates movements and yoga poses.
+Day to Day Connections: Students will learn and try strategies to improve their Pilates movements and yoga poses.
 When in groups students will learn to delegate tasks and take action within various roles.
 Towards the end of the unit, we will reflect on what has worked for different students and why these strategies were successful at helping them achieve their goals.

-Summative Connection: Students will be working in small groups to create a routine for younger audience to participate in.
+Summative Connection: Students will be working in small groups to create a routine for a younger audience to participate in.
 They should have open communication with each other and set up a plan to ensure they are ready to present by the correct date and/or to learn the yoga movements for Criteria C assessment.

 Day to Day Connections: To start in this in the unit, we will research and learn what this means.
-Then we will progress to actively focusing on being aware when performing yoga and pilates.
+Then we will progress to actively focusing on being aware when performing yoga and Pilates.
 I will ensure the environment is suitable for students to relax and focus on this connection, improving their performance ideally.

 Summative Connection: Through cues and modeling, each group will work with their audience to encourage them to connect their mind and body during the movements, and focusing on their own.